sysnasri/shey/README.md

-# sheypoor challange for DevOps opportunaty
+# sheypoor challange for DevOps opportunity
    The challange consist of several steps which are listed in the following section :

      # Part 1: Application

           A simple application which should have a version and a health check api